27 September 2019

 American postcard by Home Box Office, 2019.
 Photo: HBO.
 Carice van Houten in the TV series Game of Thrones (2012-2019).

-The Red Priestess Lady Melisandre
+The red priestess Lady Melisandre

 Since 2012, Carice van Houten received international recognition for her role as the Red Priestess, Lady Melisandre on the HBO television series Game of Thrones (2011–2019).
 For this highly popular series, she has been nominated for two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series.

-On 2012, she also released an album, 'See you on the ice'.
-In 2013, she published a book with fellow Dutch actress Halina Reijn, called 'Anti Glamour', a parody style guide and a celebration of their friendship.
+In 2012, she also released an album, 'See You on the Ice'.
+In 2013, she published a book with fellow Dutch actress Halina Reijn, titled 'Anti Glamour', a parody style guide and a celebration of their friendship.
+That year, she appeared in the biographical thriller The Fifth Estate (Bill Condon, 2013), about the news-leaking website WikiLeaks.
+Benedict Cumberbatch played its editor-in-chief and founder Julian Assange.

 She voiced the character Annika Van Houten (Milhouse's cousin) in Let's Go Fly a Coot (Chris Clements, 2015), an episode of The Simpsons.
 She co-starred in the dark Western Brimstone (Martin van Koolhoven, 2016), opposite Dakota Fanning, Guy Pearce and Kit Harrington.
 It was her fourth collaboration with director Martin Koolhoven.
+Van Houten also played the role of German film director/propagandist Leni Riefenstahl in the biopic Race (Stephen Hopkins, 2016), about African-American athlete Jesse Owens (played by Jason Sudeikis), who won a record-breaking four gold medals at the 1936 Berlin Olympic Games.

-Her most recent film in the cinemas was the disappointing crime thriller Domino (2019), directed by Brian De Palma and also starring Nikolaj Coster-Waldau and Guy Pearce.
-However, Instinct (Halina Reyn, 2019) with Marwan Kenzari got already rave reviews at many international festivals.
+She appeared in the disappointing crime thriller Domino (2019), directed by Brian De Palma and also starring Nikolaj Coster-Waldau and Guy Pearce.
+In Instinct (Halina Reyn, 2019) she played a prison therapist that becomes infatuated with one of her patients, a serial rapist (Marwan Kenzari).
 Van Houten also acted as one of the producers of the film.
+Together with Halina Reijn, she played in and produced the Dutch-Belgian TV series Red Light (Halina Reyn, 2020).
+Like Instinct (2019), the series was written by Esther Gerritsen.

 Official Dutch trailer for Instinct (2019).
 Source: September Film Distribution (YouTube).

 Sources: AllMovie, Wikipedia and IMDb.
+This post was last updated on 21 October 2024.

 No comments: